nextcloud/recognize/README.md

 ![](https://github.com/marcelklehr/recognize/raw/master/screenshots/screenshot.png)

-> Image recognition for Nextcloud
+> Smart media tagging for Nextcloud

-This app goes through your photo collection and adds fitting tags, automatically categorizing your photos.
+This app goes through your media collection and adds fitting tags, automatically categorizing your photos and music.

-It also recognizes faces from photos set in your contacts.
+* 👪 Recognizes faces from contact photos
-Tagging works via Nextcloud's Collaborative Tags.
+* 🏔 🦍 Recognizes animals, landscapes, food, vehicles, buildings and other objects
-You can view your tagged photos with the photos app, as seen in the screenshot above.
+* 📷 view your tagged photos with the photos app
+* 🎵 listen to your tagged music with the audioplayer app
+* ⚡ Tagging works via Nextcloud's Collaborative Tags, allowing access by any of your apps

 ### Privacy
 This app does not send any sensitive data to cloud providers or similar services.
 All image processing is done on your nextcloud machine, using Tensorflow.js running in Node.js, which comes bundled with this app.